Survival of the Fittest?

 • Ohio Valley College to Ohio Valley University in 2005

-• West Liberty State College's plans to transition to West Liberty University
+• West Liberty State College's plans to transition to West Liberty University in 2009

 You may access the dissertation through the links below: